mbierlee/poodinis/TUTORIAL.md

 dependencies.register!(Color, Red);
 auto mixer = dependencies.resolve!ColorMixer;
 ```
-Member mixer.colors will now contain instances of Blue and Red.
+Member `mixer.colors` will now contain instances of `Blue` and `Red`.
 The order of the instances is not guarenteed to be that of the order in which they were registered.

 Application Contexts
 --------------------